grace-yukun-xu/about_me/_pages/cv.md

 Education
 ======
-* First year Ph.D in Curriculum, Instruction, and Science of Learning, University at Buffalo
+* Incoming Ph.D student in Curriculum, Instruction, and Science of Learning, University at Buffalo (admitted for 2025 Fall)
 * M.S. in Learning Design and Technology, Stanford University, 2025
 * B.S. in Elementary Education, Vanderbilt University, 2024
 * B.S. in Child Development, Vanderbilt University, 2024